Velcin/dashLDAviz/README.md

 It seems there is something broken with dash when installing with pip (see https://github.com/plotly/dash/issues/1992).
 The same with graphviz that comes with the neato binary.
 I solved these problems by installing the packages with conda directly.

-# Screenshop of the topic network for Dune:
+# Screenshot of the topic network for Dune:

 ![Topic relational graph](img/screenshot.png)